Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

 The organization and management of scientific research activities of students are decentralized as follows: 1.
-Training unit a) Develop a plan for scientific research activities of students in the unit\'s academic year tasks;
+Training unit a) Develop a plan for scientific research activities of students in the unit's academic year tasks;
     c) Implement scientific research of students in association with scientific research topics, projects and other